 - The Fine Arts Museum in St Pete

-Spend the night out in Ybor City or in Downtown St Petersburg.
+Spend the night out in Ybor City or stay in St Petersburg.

 Day 10: Tampa Bay